-+ Native Hostel is new to the Austin scene, but with its prime location and bumpin’ lounge, it’s sure to become a favorite amongst locals and tourists alike.
++ Native Hostel has a prime location and bumpin’ lounge, and in recent years has become a favorite amongst locals and tourists alike.
 Book one of their amazing four- or six-bed rooms for a group slumber party, or the impressive Romper Room which sleeps between 10-20 fun-loving folks.

 + The iconic Hotel San José (pictured) attracts out-of-towners and locals alike, and it’s the stuff that Austin dreams are made of.
 Hidden behind ivy-covered walls and boasting lush courtyards and modern design, the centrally located bungalow-style hotel is an oasis from bustling South Congress Avenue.

 + South Congress Hotel.
-SoCo Hotel is the freshest face on the Austin hospitality scene, and we’re pretty sure it’s here to stay.
-But beware: booking rooms at this hotel is risky, as its sparkling swimming pool and half-dozen restaurants, bars and shops might tempt your group to hibernate within its walls all weekend long.
+Beware: booking rooms at this hotel is risky, as its sparkling swimming pool and half-dozen restaurants, bars and shops might tempt your group to hibernate within its walls all weekend long.

 STAY // Splurge $$$